-FEES ASSESSED: Pricing below is for the repair cost and what the scholar/parent responsibility will be for each event.
-Payment is due in full within that current school report card period or the student's report card will be held back until payment is received.
+Pricing below is for the repair cost and the Scholar/Parent's responsibility for each event.
+Payment is due in full within that current school report card period, or the scholar's report card will be held back until payment is received.